 The world in which we lived 25 years ago has changed.
-Technology has invaded our homes, our businesses and our lives, promising us facilities and well-being – and they have indeed made our life easy.
+Technology has invaded our homes, our businesses, and our lives, promising us facilities and well-being – and they have indeed made our life easy.
 But not everything is perfect.
-Along with these facilities, we are also facing threats that are alien for all of us.
+Along with these facilities, we are also facing threats that are alien to all of us.
 Threats that do not come from the real world we live in, but from the virtual world.
-Faceless threats that do not invade through windows or doors, but through a simple network detection cable or through thin air.
-And now, we are struggling to protect ourselves from the almost invisible evil that lurks at every new virtual connection.

 IT Infrastructure, applications, virtual environments, artificial intelligence – all of these resources have come to facilitate our life and our work.
 However, along with this rapid evolution, new threats have also come, which, in proportion to the modernity of the new resources, also bring constant security challenges.

 However, these security challenges are not similar to what we were accustomed to a few years ago.
 A virtual world or simply “cyberspace” is a nonphysical space composed of each computer and user connected to the internet, where people begin to create connections and relationships capable of founding a space of virtual sociability.

 One of the threats present in this virtual world is cybercrime which characterizes any illicit activity or practice in the network.
 These practices involve system intrusions, virus spreading, theft of personal data, ideological falsehood, access to confidential information, and so on.

 Data on the occurrence of these cyber crimes are notoriously scarce, since there is no common standard for registering them, and companies have no incentive to report them.
 What we have then are surveys of NGOs and consultancies that analyze data collected through interviews and questionnaires, which may help a bit in the evaluation of these risk scenarios.